-In particular, this site has security measures in place to protect the loss, misuse and alteration of the information under our control.
+Our website has security measures in place to protect against the loss, misuse, and alteration of the information under our control.
 All instances of unauthorised attempted access to our site are logged and investigated.
-Where necessary, HFL will inform law enforcement agencies or other relevant organisations regarding misconduct.
+Where necessary, HFL Education will inform law enforcement agencies or other relevant organisations regarding misconduct.

-At HFL we respect the privacy of email accounts and we store your email addresses securely.
-Your details will not be passed to ANY organisation beyond HFL without your explicit permission.
+At the Company we respect the privacy of email accounts, and we store your email addresses securely.
+Your details will not be passed to ANY organisation beyond us without your explicit permission.

-The General Data Protection Regulation and associated law gives you rights in relation to Personal Data held about you.
+The General Data Protection Regulation and associated data protection law gives you rights in relation to Personal Data held about you.
 These are: